So You Think You Can Forage? Thinking about “where to go mushroom hunting near me?”

 From what I’ve observed, it seems that in most cases, the amount of mushroom activity is directly related to how moist the ground is.
 The wetter, the better!

 Where to Go

-North of Seattle: Whidbey Island and Snohomish County are both known for sought-after edibles.
+For mushroom hunting, there are two areas of great interest: Whidbey Island and Snohomish County.
+Both are known for sought-after edibles.